 The signal flow of the BST dynamic HRIR renderer is shown in Dynamic binaural synthesis rendering component.
-Optional parts are dashed.
+Optional parts are dashed..
 It is implemented as a composite VISR component named DynamicHrirRenderer.
 The logic of the synthesis is encapsulated in the atomic component DynamicHrirController.
 It receives object metadata and determines a pair of HRIR filters for each object, which are transmitted to the DSP components.
 The controller is initialized with a spatial HRIR dataset and the corresponding grid locations of the IRs.
 Audio object metadata, including positions and levels, are received through the parameter input port objects.
 If present, the listener's head orientation is received through the optional input tracking and incorporated in the HRIR calculation.
-At the moment, two HRIR calculation methods are supported: nearest-neighbour selection and barycentric interpolation using a Delaunay triangulation, e.g., [15].
+At the moment, two HRIR calculation methods are supported: nearest-neighbour selection and barycentric interpolation using a Delaunay triangulation, e.g., [B15].
 The generated IRs, one per sound object and ear, are transmitted through the output port filters to the DynamicConvolver component, which performs time-variant MIMO (multiple-input, multiple-output) FFT-based convolution of the object audio signals and combines them into binaural output.
 Depending on the configuration, the DynamicConvolver uses crossfading to reduce audible artifacts when changing filters.

-The HRTF dataset, including the measurement position grid, can be provided in the AES69:2015 (SOFA) format [10].
-Optionally the rendering component accepts preprocessed datasets where the HRIRs are time-aligned and the onset delays are kept apart (e.g., in the Data.
-Delay field of the SOFA format).
-Applying the delays separately can improve HRIR interpolation quality, reduces audible effects when updating filters, and can therefore enable the use of coarser HRIR datasets, e.g., [3].
-Because the pure delay part of the HRIRs dominates the ITD cue of the synthesized binaural signal, this also provides a means to use alternative ITD models instead of the measured IR delays, or to implement ITD individualization [16]. %It also provides a means to use alternative ITD models instead of the measured IR delays, or to implement ITD individualization [16].
-In the same way, the filter gain may be calculated separately, for instance to simulate near-field source effects [14]. %In either of these cases, the optional component DelayGainMatrix is instantiated, and the dynamic delay or gain values are calculated in the DynamicHrirController component and are applied in delay/gain matrix prior to the convolution.
+The HRTF dataset, including the measurement position grid, can be provided in the AES69:2015 (SOFA) format [B10].
+Optionally the rendering component accepts preprocessed datasets where the HRIRs are time-aligned and the onset delays are kept apart (e.g., in the Data.Delay field of the SOFA format).
+Applying the delays separately can improve HRIR interpolation quality, reduces audible effects when updating filters, and can therefore enable the use of coarser HRIR datasets, e.g., [B3].
+Because the pure delay part of the HRIRs dominates the ITD cue of the synthesized binaural signal, this also provides a means to use alternative ITD models instead of the measured IR delays, or to implement ITD individualization [B16].
+In the same way, the filter gain may be calculated separately, for instance to simulate near-field source effects [B14].
 In either of these cases, the dynamic delay and/or gain coefficients are calculated in the DynamicHrirController, and the optional component DelayGainMatrix is instantiated to apply these values prior to the convolution.
 As described in Sec.
 Delay Lines: Vectors and Matrices, the delay/gain components support configurable fractional delay filtering and smooth parameter updates, thus ensuring audio quality and reducing audible artifacts in dynamic rendering scenarios.